MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[Content <IMicrosoftGraphJson>]`: Json
           - `[Description <String>]`: Optional.
 Longer text description of the user's unique activity (example: document name, first sentence, and/or metadata)
           - `[DisplayText <String>]`: Required.
 Short text description of the user's unique activity (for example, document name in cases where an activity refers to document creation)
       - `[AgeGroup <String>]`: Sets the age group of the user.
 Allowed values: null, minor, notAdult and adult.
 Refer to the legal age group property definitions for further information.
-Supports $filter (eq, ne, NOT, and in).
+Supports $filter (eq, ne, not, and in).
       - `[AgreementAcceptances <IMicrosoftGraphAgreementAcceptance[]>]`: The user's terms of use acceptance statuses.
 Read-only.
 Nullable.
         - `[Id <String>]`: Read-only.
         - `[AgreementFileId <String>]`: ID of the agreement file accepted by the user.